Residency Requirements & Legal Guide in Lithuania

 - Additional Information:

-- Naturalization after permanent residency.
-Dual citizenship allowed for EU citizens or special merits; others must renounce original.
+- Naturalization after permanent residence.
+Dual citizenship allowed for EU citizens and specific cases.

 Areas Requiring Further Research